 Depriving yourself of the foods you love and crave can actually end up backfiring.

-In the short term, it tends to make your cravings for those foods even stronger, especially for people who are more susceptible to food cravings in general (28, 29).
+In the short term, it tends to make your cravings for those foods even stronger, especially for people who are more susceptible to food cravings, according to some 2020 research.

 Rather than completely giving up the less nutritious foods that you love, try having them only occasionally while practicing portion control.